Cookbook

 You can't beat homemade granola!
 I make it in batches that fill a large jar and serve it to guests in the shepherd's hut in the breakfast basket I deliver to them.
 For that purpose, I make a quirky "Granola Pot" by using a kilner jar and filling it with a layer of fresh fruit and a layer of Greek yogurt topped with the delicious granola.
 Guests love it!
 So do we!

 I mix 2 tbsp of vegetable oil, 125 ml of maple syrup, 2 tbsp of honey and 1 tsp of vanilla extract into a large bowl.
-Then I …
+Then …

 Read more…